-[Before John and Charlie start the drive to Stone Mountain, Charlie takes two pictures of the Cosmic Ray Experiment, AS16-107- 17441 and 17442.]143:03:45 Young: (Mulling the question) There's only a 2 by 2 flap in the upper left-hand corner.
+[Before John and Charlie start the drive to Stone Mountain, one of them takes two pictures of the Cosmic Ray Experiment, AS16-107- 17441 and 17442.]143:03:45 Young: (Mulling the question) There's only a 2 by 2 flap in the upper left-hand corner.
 Yeah, but it's more than 2 by 2; it's about...There's a hole that's covered up.
 There's a hole up there, and it's covered up in the upper left-hand corner, or almost covered up.

 143:04:06 England: Okay.
 Understand that.
 That should be right.

 143:04:13 England: Could you describe how it's almost covered up?
 Which part isn't covered?